Kulturban/supernote-obsidian-sync/README.md

 #buy apples
 ```

-the script converts it to:
+the app converts it to:

 ```markdown
 - [ ] #task call my mum
 - [ ] #task buy apples
 ```

-The marker and tag can be changed in `config.json`:
+The marker and tag can be changed in Settings or in `config.json`:

 ```json
 {